Dallinger/Dallinger/docs/source/dummies_network.rst

 	other_nodes = [n for n in self.nodes() if n.id != node.id]

 If this statement looks strange to you, you might want to look up a tutorial on python list comprehension.
 Also, note that this function is being run by the Network object, so ``self`` in the code above refers to the Network.
 After this it makes sure that, if there are already Nodes in the Network, you aren't trying to add a Source.
-This is because Sources cannot receive information (see the Nodes chapter) so if you try to add them to the end of a chain then bad things will happen.
+This is because Sources cannot receive information (see the Nodes chapter) so if you try to add them to the end of a chain, bad things will happen.
 ::

 		if isinstance(node, Source) and other_nodes: